-We have over thirty years of combined professional experience–we are wordsmiths and keen-eyed readers.
-As literature PhDs, we know research and writing intimately, and are passionate about journalism, fiction, and poetry.
+We have over fifty years combined professional experience–we are wordsmiths and keen-eyed readers.
+As literary scholars and working writers, we know research and writing intimately, and are passionate about fiction, nonfiction, and poetry.
 We take pride in the mechanics and the creative art of making words work.

 |plät| v. to plan, contrive, or devise; to draw a plan of something; to divide into sections and to chart the way.

 Whether an academic article or a novel, we can structure your manuscript for elegance, appeal, and impact.
 We help you tell the story the way you envisioned it.
 You can be confident in our ability to manage complicated projects and make your words resonate with readers.

 We bring expertise of the highest degree and unique creative strengths to every job.
 As a collective, we offer a diverse range of services you won’t find elsewhere.

 manuscript consultation and evaluation

 substantive and structural editing